 To supplement the achievements of the band during this successful era, a Junior band was formed in 1980.
 The teaching of youngsters was seen as a major part of the Vale set-up and this feeder system would prove to be highly successful.
 Click here to download our Child Protection Policy.

 Through the years, band trips to far off climes have always been a prominent feature in the Vale’s calendar.
-In 1984 the band travelled to the west coast of America; to San Francisco and then on to compete in the games at Santa Rosa.
+In 1984 the band travelled to the west coast of America; to San Francisco and then on to compete in the highland games at Santa Rosa.

 In 1985 the band made the opposition – and their now large group of supporters – sit up and take notice by winning the prestigious indoor R.S.P.B.A.
 Grade 1 Mini-Bands Championship in Glasgow.
-They then went on to take both first and second places in Ulster’s biggest Mini-Band contest.
+It then went on to take both first and second places in Ulster’s biggest Mini-Band contest.

-Their 1987 recording “Both Sides of the Tracks” has been acclaimed as one of the greats, with one reviewer reporting “Arguably the piping technique might be the finest ever recorded by what many feel is the most exciting band in the World”.
-The band’s follow up recording, “No Reservations”, included a wide variety of melodies from Ireland, Bulgaria, Mexico, Spain and even some classical melodies – as well as traditional and contemporary Scottish compositions.
-This album was awarded a Silver Disk for its Worldwide sales.
+The band’s 1987 recording Both Sides of the Tracks has been acclaimed as one of the greats, with one reviewer stating, “Arguably the piping technique might be the finest ever recorded by what many feel is the most exciting band in the World”.
+The band’s follow up recording, No Reservations, included a wide variety of melodies from Ireland, Bulgaria, Mexico, Spain and even some classical melodies – as well as traditional and contemporary Scottish compositions.
+This album was awarded a Silver Disc for its worldwide sales.

 The late 1980s saw the Vale placed second (twice) in the Champion of Champions Grade 1 table where it secured the European and British Championship titles at Glenrothes in seasons 1988 and 1989 respectively.
-Also at this time, they travelled on a two week tour of the USA and Canada, competing at the North American Championships at Maxville only to be ‘pipped’ by the 78th Fraser Highlanders.
+Also at this time, it travelled on a two week tour of the USA and Canada, competing at the North American Championships at Maxville only to be ‘pipped’ by the 78th Fraser Highlanders.
 This was followed up by a trip to Japan the year later.

 As plans pressed ahead around this time to restructure the railways of Great Britain, the Scotrail sponsorship ended.
-In 1993, sponsorship of the band was agreed with Macnaughtons of Pitlochry – specialists in highland wear.
-This partnership lasted over ten years and saw the band change from it’s traditional Murray of Atholl tartan to the Muted Macnaughton, still worn today, and strengthened the band’s link with it’s home town even further.
+In 1993, sponsorship was agreed with Macnaughtons of Pitlochry – specialists in highland wear.
+This partnership lasted over ten years and saw the band change from it’s traditional Murray of Atholl tartan to the Muted Macnaughton and strengthened the band’s link with it’s home town even further.

-This spell for the Association as a whole was particularly fruitful.
-James King joined the Grade 1 band as leading drummer as they re-established themselves as contenders at the Major championships.
-The Vale’s concert tradition also continued as they were invited to play at the Motherwell Civic Centre – the previous venue for Glasgow Skye’s pre-Worlds concert, where the CD “Live ‘n Well” was recorded.
+This spell for the organisation as a whole was particularly fruitful.
+James King joined the Grade 1 band as leading drummer as the Grade 1 band re-established itself as contenders at the major championships.
+The Vale’s concert tradition also continued as it was invited to play at the Motherwell Civic Centre – the previous venue for Glasgow Skye’s pre-Worlds concert, where the CD Live ‘n Well was recorded.

 Many of the original Junior band’s members were now playing in Grade 1 and such was the number of younger pipers and drummers coming up through the ranks, a second Junior band was formed – competing in the Novice Juvenile grade.
-This gave the Vale an army of 3 bands – Grade 1, Juvenile and Novice Juvenile – which at one stage pushed the playing membership close to 100.
+This gave the Vale an army of three bands – Grade 1, Juvenile and Novice Juvenile – which at one stage pushed the playing membership close to 100.

 Ian Duncan stepped down as Pipe Major at the end of the 2000 season and was succeeded by Andy Renwick.
-After two seasons without any long term funding, The Vale of Atholl secured a deal with Robert Wiseman Dairies.
+After two seasons without any long term funding, the Vale of Atholl secured a deal with Robert Wiseman Dairies.
 Adrian Cramb was appointed Pipe Major at the end of the 2008 after Andy stepped down, becoming Pipe Sergeant.